The workplace can often trigger feelings of anxiety; and learning how to manage these feelings can be difficult to master, es

 If you're reading this, chances are you've applied for a number of graduate jobs, you've secured your ideal role - and now you're about to start your first day of work.

 Before you start a new job, you'll probably experience an overwhelming range of emotions – from feeling nervous and self-doubting one minute to excited and confident the next.
-Common worries from candidates include things like:

 If there’s one thing we can tell you for sure, it’s that these questions are completely normal, and that at some point everyone has felt the same before their first day of work.